nivbhaskhar/algorithms_and_datastructures/README.md

 > An algorithm a day ..

-###Algorithms
+### Algorithms

-1-26-2020 : Kruskal's algorithm for minimum spanning tree
+* 1-26-2020 : Kruskal's algorithm for minimum spanning tree
+            - (link to Union Find)

-1-27-2020 : Prim's algorithm for minimum spanning tree
+* 1-27-2020 : Prim's algorithm for minimum spanning tree
+            - (link to Priority Queue and Heap)